Board-Certified Plastic Surgeons Serving Denver & Lone Tree, Colorado

 Preparing for Your Cosmetic Breast Reduction Surgery

 Certain medications and nutritional supplements can thin the blood and need to be stopped two weeks prior to surgery.
 The need for a blood transfusion because of breast reduction surgery is extremely unusual, but is slightly more common in patients with very large breasts.
-Some patients may be advised to donate a unit of their own blood several weeks prior to surgery if the need is expected.

 Cosmetic Breast Reduction Surgery